 TABASFUNDING has been providing funds in the form of loans from $100,000-$750,000 to entrepreneurs who want to expand or acquire businesses.
 We will look at other business situations which require capital, effort, management, and patience.
 It will take a while to find out who the winners are in the current environment.
 If you think you have one, and need funding, please contact me directly at 610-896-2400 or Lee@TABASFUNDING.com.

 LEE TABAS is available as a consultant or an expert witness.
-Areas of expertise include: Ability to help through experience in banking and investing: loans, deposits, administration, collection, leadership, liability, conflicts of interest and documentation.
+Areas of expertise include: banking & business litigation matters: loans, deposits, administration, collection, leadership, liability, and conflicts of interest.
 Experience as a Trustee for Trust and Foundations.
-Has track record of helping entrepreneurs with growth.
 Please call for further information.

 For uniquely designed bicycle clothing and gear, contact Melissa Tabas, Proprietor, LASER CATS AND SUCH, Lasercatsandsuch.bigcartel.com, 610-308-4433.